 He’s the MD for Off the Rails big band - a creative jazz orchestra originally started by More Music that play original music as well as (often instant) arrangements of Fela Kuti, Bill Frisell, Bill Withers, Mulatu Astatke, Letta Mbulu and much more.

-DEAN SPEEDWELL TRACY BRODRICK has lived with the challenge of his name for 59 years.
-He lives next to the forest in Wiltshire surrounded by oak and segoia trees, sheep fields, wild walled gardens, jackdaws, foxes, finches and artists.
+DEAN SPEEDWELL TRACY BRODRICK has lived with the challenge of his name for many years.
 As a life long friend of Hugh he too compulsively creates songs under all and any circumstances.
 He has a qualification to paint from the RCA but his less solitary musical life has taken over.
 The last decade saw an increase in his work in education.
 He helped to create 3 little alternative educational projects in his vicinity (The Greenhouse, The Phoenix and Lumiar Stowford) where music was part of the core curriculum.
-Since Covidic times he is online with some of the students.

 Dean was commissioned by Torquay Music Hub in collaboration with the BSO to write a Symphony For All in 2016.
 He has worked alongside Hugh on many projects including the Choral Engineers and with BSO visiting dementia wards with music and making drawings for a future publication on the subject.
 Dean mostly plays piano, accordion and bassoon.
 But he sings and strikes drums frequently.
 His long lived band is called EMPTY BOAT which features his daughter Maddy, the Brasilan singer Monica Vasconcelos, Steve Buckley, Oren Marshall, Maruis Rodrigues and others.